jwebster2469/ChatGPT-store/README.md

 > *"I really like that custom GPT links from ChatGPT are easily found by searching Google."*

-> *"I exhausted myself building custom GPTs and stopped once I had built a total of 450."*

 > *"I've never before recorded so many errors across multiple platforms while using chatbot software like I have while using ChatGPT."*

 > *"ChatGPT sets the benchmark for errors in my experience as a developer for it's excessive amount of errors."*

-> *"More custom GPTs will slowly be added to replace failed and deleted custom GPTs."*
+> *"I exhausted myself with over 450 custom GPTs which I stopped building on July 1, 2024."*

 <br>
 </details>